mello/minimal/courses.md

 layout: default
 ---

-Currently, I teach econometrics and an introductory course in public economics at Dartmouth.
+Currently, I teach courses in econometrics and public economics at Dartmouth.

 ***